bgarciamoura/neovim/README.md

 Soooo... let's start with our folder structure, i decided to change the folder structure a little bit of my previous version.
 For this version i decided to try a modularizable version with each module taking care of what's it responsability.

-Here's a simple example of how this folder's structure looks like:
+Here's a simple, but modularized, example of how this folder's structure looks like:

 ```
 ~/.config/nvim/